-If you could control time, would you go back to change the past so you could redo a critical moment with an old friend or a sweetheart?
-What an awesome power it would be to freeze this moment and have all the minutes you need to do everything you want and still have hours to spare!
-Time management would not be a problem for you.
+If you could control time, would you go back to change the past so you could revisit a memory or redo a mistake?
+How awesome it would be to freeze this moment and have all the minutes you need to do everything you want with hours to spare!
+Managing your time and staying productive would not be a problem for you.

 It’s possible to vicariously experience time travel.
 Stephen Hawking, H.G.
 Wells, and Charles Dickens are all associated with time travel theories and stories.
 Fantasies about visiting yesterday and tomorrow abound.
 However, for the average person, is it possible to hold power over time?